 Executive DirectorMaria Ploessl serves as the first Executive Director of Minnestar, a nonprofit organization committed to building, nurturing and engaging those interested in technology through meaningful connection.
 In her role, she works to promote the strategic vision and growth of the organization, while developing events and experiences that bring the MN tech community together.
-She is the Operations Chair for the TechnovationMN board of directors, supporting the great work in inspiring girls and nonbinary youth to make an impact in their community using technology.
-She also serves as a member of the Tech Steering Committee for Make.
+She also serves on two strategic initiatives of Forge North: as a member of the Racial Equity project, and the chair of the Forge North Entrepreneur Support Organization group, convening leaders of organizations in the MN tech and entrepreneurship ecosystem.
+Recently she served as the Operations Chair for the TechnovationMN board of directors, supporting the great work in inspiring girls and nonbinary youth to make an impact in their community using technology.
+She also served as a member of the Tech Steering Committee for Make.
 It.
 MSP, working on attraction and retention of tech talent to the region, and served as the Interim Board Co-Chair for Forge North, a coalition dedicated to making MN the problem-solving capital of the new economy.
 She has over 10 years of program management, administration, and community engagement experience in the nonprofit and education sector.
 She is a former educator with Minneapolis Public Schools, and was selected as a U.S. Fulbright Scholar in Bragança, Brazil where she developed university-level educational programming and events.

 Heather MickmanHeather Mickman is VP Platform Engineering + Practices at Optum.
 Throughout her career, she has built APIs to unlock enterprise data, created awesome platforms, led Ops organizations, and built supply chain software for Fortune 50 companies.
 Heather has a passion for technology, building high performing teams, driving a culture of innovation, and having fun along the way.